 SECTION 2.
-Officers Shall be:
+Officers shall be:

 - 1. President

 - 2. First Vice President

 - 3. Second Vice President

 - 4. Third Vice President

 - 5. Secretary

 - 6. Treasurer

 - 7. Reporter

 - 8. IAWS Representative

-- SECTION 3.
+SECTION 3.
 Qualifications for officers:

-- They shall maintain a 1.5 over-all grade point average for all the time they have been in school and a 1.5 grade point average for the previous semester at Tech.

-- They shall have been enrolled in Tech for at least one semester before being nominated or elected.

-- 3. The president, vice presidents and the IAWS representative shall have been a member of the AWS Council for at least a year previous to the term they serve as an officer.
-The third vice president must be in summer school or from the surrounding area.

-- 4. The president shall be of senior classification when she serves.
-She must have completed 90 credit hours at the time of taking office in the fall.

-- The vice presidents, secretary, treasurer, and IAWS representative shall be at least a junior at the beginning of their term of office.
+- 1. They shall maintain a 1.5 over-all grade point average for all the time they have been in school and a 1.5 grade point average for the previous semester at Tech. - 2.
+They shall have been enrolled in Tech for at least one semester before being nominated or elected. - 3.
+The president, first and third vice presidents and the IAWS representative shall have been a member of the AWS Council for at least a year previous to the term they serve as an officer.
+The third vice president must be in summer school or from the surrounding area. - 4.
+The president shall be of senior classification when she serves.
+She must have completed 90 credit hours at the time of taking office in the fall. - 5.
+The vice presidents, secretary, treasurer, and IAWS representative shall be at least a junior at the beginning of their term of office.

-- The reporter shall be at least a sophomore at the beginning of her term of office.